PDLT-University-of-York/test-split-site/docs/ultra/conditional-release.md

 ### Video Steps

-Below is an embedded video detailing how to set up conditional release in Ultra.
+Below is an embedded video detailing how to set up conditional availability in Ultra.
 Alternatively, you can [open the video in a new browser tab](https://youtu.be/D8AMqszCkms).

 <!-- PASTE YOUTUBE EMBED (should look like this:) -->
 <iframe width="560" height="315" src="https://www.youtube.com/embed/D8AMqszCkms" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>